Dashron/Roads/README.md

 ### Isomorphic PJAX tips

 There's a very easy pattern to follow to ensure sharing client and server code works successfully via PJAX.

-1. Your layout (everything wrapping the PJAX container) should be added via middleware.
-This middleware should not be used when built in the client.
-2. You should have one road that contains all of your public controllers, and one road that contains all of your private controllers
-3. Your public controller should only contain public data, and interact with the rest of your system via HTTP. e.g. instead of making DB calls, these controllers would make HTTP requests to a separate API.
-This pattern is GREAT, and worthy of another entire article.
-4. Private controllers aren't absolutely necessary, but may come into play if you need authentication or filesystem access for certain pages.
+You can see this pattern in more detail in the examples folder

+1. Keep your backend only, and the mixed frontend-or-backend routes in separate files
+2. Have a "server" script that gets your backend server running, applying both backend and mixed routes
+3. Have a "build" script that compiles your frontend server, applying only the mixed routes.
+4. Keep your page layout (headers, footers, body, meta tags, etc.) in the "backend only" section.
+5. Keep your DB calls in the "backend only" section
+6. Make sure the mixed frontend-or-backend routes only ever make HTTP requests, or render HTML

 ### TODO:

-- Now that the opinionated router has been split out, it needs to be rebuilt into middleware, matching simplerouter as closely as possible.
+- Use the new URL class instead of a parsed url
 - Improved PJAX test coverage
 - Unit tests for HTTPServer class
-- Examples of koa and other middleware
+- Examples of koa and express middleware
-- Revise documentation to more clearly describe new middleware-only system
-- Add code coverage libraries
+- Add a code coverage library to track and improve test coverage
-- Directly reference the field-filter system from this library (or just build that new representation class)
-- Should roads-client be in this library?
+- Mention roads-api as an alternative for creating APIs